What Is Chlamydial

 - infection of the prostate gland

-- stricture (narrowing of the urethra due to
+- stricture, which is a narrowing of the urethra due

-Because men often do not show signs of infection right away,
+Men often don’t show signs of infection right away.
+Regular

-multiple sexual partners) can diagnose STIs even if no symptoms are present.
+screenings for STDs can diagnose STDs even if no symptoms are present.
+This is

-Men who are sexually active can prevent STIs with safe sex
+Men who are sexually active can prevent STDs with safe sex

 practices.
 Male and female condoms can greatly reduce the spread of infection.

-Make sure you use a new condom for each sexual contact.
-Regular screenings for
+Make sure you use a new condom for each sexual encounter.
+Regular screenings

 especially for those with multiple partners.